 Have you logged in and created a member profile?

 Once you log-in, you may create your own Member Profile.
 A rudimentary one will be created for you.
 Then you may come back to edit or update it at any time.
 Normally, a rudimentary profile is created for you when you join the Fellowship.
-Member profiles may include brief professional introductions, institutional and denominational affiliations, regional locations, research interests, additional publications and activities, etc. They are cross-referenced with publications in the Fellowship's Sources bibliography.
+Member profiles may include brief introductions, indicate institutional and denominational affiliations, regional locations, research interests, additional publications and activities, etc. They are cross-referenced with publications in the Fellowship's Sources bibliography.
 Profiles help start conversations.